The City maintains six off-leash dog exercise areas. All parks are open from 6 a.m. to 10 p.m.

 13800 Pioneer Trail

 Located adjacent to the Staring Lake Archery Range, the 5.7 acres of fenced area offers spacious woods, an open area and natural walking paths.
-This park closes after the first sufficient snow fall of the year to utilize the area as a Nordic ski trail.
+This park closes after the first sufficient snow fall of the year to utilize the area as a Nordic ski trail; and reopens in the spring after snow thaw.

 Crestwood Park Hockey Rink